gdsbook/book/notebooks/10_clustering_and_regionalization.md

 ward5means.T.round(3)
 ```

-And again, we can create a plot of the profiles' distributions (after properly
+And again, we can tidy our dataset:
-tidying up):

 ```python
 # Index db on cluster ID